 This chapter describes supported SAML 2.0 specifications and SAML 2.0 Single Sign-On (SSO) setup.
-It also explains how to integrate with the OKTA, Shibboleth, and ADFS IdPs.
+It also explains how to integrate CB Response with the OKTA, Shibboleth, and ADFS IdPs.

-Topic Page

-Overview 37

-Supported SAML 2.0 Specifications 37

-SAML 2.0 Single Sign-On Setup

-OKTA IdP Integration 43

-Shibboleth IdP Integration

-ADFS IdP Integration

-Troubleshooting
+Topic Page Overview 37 Supported SAML 2.0 Specifications SAML 2.0 Single Sign-On Setup for CB Response On-Premise 38 Integrate OKTA IdP with CB Response On-Premise Integrate Shibboleth IdP with CB Response On-Premise Integrate ADFS IdP with CB Response On-Premise Troubleshoot SSO Integration with CB Response On-Premise

-Single Sign-On (SSO) provides the ability for multiple systems (possibly more than one vendor) to share a user authentication provider so that:
+Single Sign-On (SSO) allows multiple systems (possibly more than one vendor) to share a user authentication provider so that:

-- Users do not have to maintain separate sets of credentials for various services that they are using. - Users do not have to re-authenticate when switching from one system to another since their initial login. - Context is remembered after the initial login.
+- Users can maintain a single set of credentials for a variety of services. - Users need not re-authenticate when switching from one system to another since their initial login. - · Context is remembered after the initial login.

-Cb Response server supports the Security Assertion Markup Language (SAML) 2.0 for SSO integration.
-The following sections provide a summary of supported capabilities and the procedures for configuring and troubleshooting SSO integration with an external SAML 2.0-compliant identity providers.
+CB Response supports the Security Assertion Markup Language (SAML) 2.0 for SSO integration.
+The following sections provide a summary of supported capabilities and the procedures for configuring and troubleshooting SSO integration with external SAML 2.0-compliant identity providers (IdPs).